itisnajim/color_extract/README.md

           ColorAverager(
             // boundaryKey should be the same one in the above ColorExtractor boundaryKey
             boundaryKey: boundaryKey,
+            // You can use the controller (ColorAveragerController) too.
+            // controller: controller,
             child: const SizedBox(width: 50, height: 50),
             onChanged: (color) {
                 // Do something with the average color.